AllenSWDB/allenswdb.github.io/databook/physiology/ophys/BCI/BCI-dataset.md

 #### BCI Behavior Table

-During the "BCI" epochs, the mouse engaged in an optical brain-computer-interface task in which the activity of a single neuron in the imaging plane is conditioned to control the movement of a reward lickport towards its face (zaber_steps_times).
+During the "BCI" epochs, the mouse engaged in an optical brain-computer-interface task in which the activity of a single neuron (conditioned neuron) in the imaging plane is used to control the movement of a reward lickport towards the mouse's face (zaber_steps_times).
 Once the lickport crosses a spatial threshold (threshold_crossing_times), a reward is delivered.
 The mouse has 10s to complete the trial before the lickport returns to its start position.
 After the reward is delivered, the mouse can consume the reward at any timepoint (reward_time).
-The

-*Important note - zaber_steps_times that occurred after the threshold_crossing_time in the data were misreported due to a technical bug.
+*Important notes - zaber_steps_times that occurred after the threshold_crossing_time in the data were misreported due to a technical bug.
 After reaching the threshold, the lickport still tried to move but did not actually move.
+Additionally, the hit column unreliably reports the hit rate, so disregard this information.

 Information about each BCI behavior trial can be found in the intervals > trials table.